paulgb/are-we-google-cloud-yet/README.md

 ### Authentication strategy

 Requests to Google Cloud services (both REST and gRPC) [require](https://cloud.google.com/storage/docs/authentication) a bearer `Authorization` header.
-This token is a temporary token, typically associated with a service account.
+This token is an expiring token, typically associated with a service account.

 For code running in a Google VM (e.g. Compute Engine, Cloud Run, Cloud Build), it's possible to obtain the token for a service account using the [metadata service](https://cloud.google.com/compute/docs/metadata/default-metadata-values), a special REST service available only inside this environment.